Evolutionary Convergence of the Arcuate Fasciculus in Marmosets and Humans

 Abstract

-The marmoset is a highly vocal platyrrhine monkey that shares key anatomical and functional features with humans, providing a unique opportunity to illuminate the phylogenetic origins of diverging connectivity profiles and their transformations throughout evolution.
-Although the similarity of vocalization features between humans has been reported, whether marmosets possess an arcuate fasciculus homolog is not known.
-In this study, we delineated the white matter tracts in marmosets, establishing homologies with those observed in other primates, including macaques, chimpanzees, and humans.
-The presence of an arcuate fasciculus homolog in marmosets was confirmed by tracer and ultra-high-resolution diffusion magnetic resonance imaging datasets.
-Using a connectivity blueprint approach, we compared cortical connectivity patterns across these species and found the arcuate fasciculus in marmosets terminates in the ventral frontal cortex, with a similarity to humans that exceeds that observed in macaques, something corroborated by quantitative analyses after transforming all brains into a common space.
-To explore arcuate fasciculus’ support for species-specific vocalizations, the activation patterns of vocal communications in marmosets and humans were associated with arcuate fasciculus connectivity.
-Collectively, our findings suggest that a dorsal pathway, which emerged early in marmoset evolution, has evolved convergently with humans, despite their distant phylogenetic kindship.
+The marmoset is a highly vocal platyrrhine monkey that shares key anatomical and functional features with humans, offering insights into the evolution of brain connectivity.
+Although similarities in vocalization features with humans have been reported, it remains unclear whether marmosets possess an arcuate fasciculus (af) homolog.
+This study delineated white matter tracts in marmosets, establishing homologies with those observed in other primates, including macaques, chimpanzees, and humans.
+The presence of an af homolog in marmosets was confirmed by tracer and ultra-high-resolution diffusion magnetic resonance imaging datasets.
+We compared cortical connectivity patterns across these species and found the af in marmosets terminates in the ventral frontal cortex, with greater similarity to humans than macaques.
+Furthermore, we linked af connectivity with vocalization-related brain activation in both marmosets and humans.
+Collectively, our findings suggest that a dorsal pathway, which emerged early in marmoset evolution, has evolved convergently with humans, despite their distant phylogenetic kinship.

 Article activity feed